simpletext-madics/2022/clef/index.md

 ### Lab topic and goals

 SimpleText tackles technical challenges and evaluation challenges by providing appropriate data and benchmarks for text simplification.
-We propose three tasks:
+<br/>We propose three tasks:
-<br/>(1) passage selection and summarization,
+<br/>(1) passage selection and summarization
-<br/>(2) comprehensibility and
+<br/>(2) comprehensibility
-<br/>(3) readability of texts.
+<br/>(3) readability of texts

-To face these challenges, SimpleText aims to answer the following research questions: RQ1 - What textual expression carrying information should be simplified (document and passage to be included in the simplified summary)?
-RQ2 - What kind of background information should be provided (what terms should be contextualised by giving a definition and/or application)?
+To face these challenges, SimpleText aims to answer the following research questions:
+<br/>RQ1 - What textual expression carrying information should be simplified (document and passage to be included in the simplified summary)?
+<br/>RQ2 - What kind of background information should be provided (what terms should be contextualised by giving a definition and/or application)?
 What information is the most relevant or helpful?
-RQ3 - How to improve the readability of a given short text (e.g. by reducing vocabulary and syntactic complexity) with acceptable rate of information distortion?
+<br/>RQ3 - How to improve the readability of a given short text (e.g. by reducing vocabulary and syntactic complexity) with acceptable rate of information distortion?

 Significance for the field & Relevance to CLEF